-There are directly held investment properties which appear on the Group Solvency II balance sheet where the Group acts as a lessor.
-The investment properties are carried at fair value and the Group's policy is to let investment properties to tenants through operating leases.
+There are directly held investment properties which appear on the group Solvency II balance sheet where the group acts as a lessor.
+The investment properties are carried at fair value and the group's policy is to let investment properties to tenants through operating leases.
 The leases have varying terms, escalation clauses and renewal rights.

-The Group acts as a lessor for one property accounted for as a finance lease.
-The lease which relates to the provision of healthcare services has a duration of 20.7 years and is included in the Solvency II balance sheet under Receivables (trade, not insurance) at a value equal to the present value of future lease payments (£92m).
+The group acts as a lessor for a number of properties accounted for as finance leases.
+These leases which have a weighted average duration to maturity of 27.1 years as at 31 December 2018 are included in the Solvency II balance sheet under Receivables (trade, not insurance) at a value equal to the present value of future lease payments of £162m (2017: £92m).

-Lease arrangements where Group acts as the lessee are disclosed in section A.4.
+Lease arrangements where the group acts as the lessee are disclosed in section A.4.